wagtail/wagtail/docs/reference/settings.md

 WAGTAIL_AUTO_UPDATE_PREVIEW_INTERVAL = 500
 ```

-How often to check for changes made in the page editor before updating the preview.
-In milliseconds.
+The interval (in milliseconds) to automatically check for changes made in the page or snippet editor before updating the preview in the preview panel.
 The default value is `500`.

+If set to `0`, a refresh button will be shown in the panel and the preview is only updated when the button is clicked.

+To completely disable previews, set [preview modes](wagtail.models.Page.preview_modes) to be empty on your model (`preview_modes = []`).

 (wagtail_editing_session_ping_interval)=